Ryan's Rate Commentary

 Rates Currently Trending: NEUTRAL

-Mortgage rates are under mild pressure today.
-The MBS market improved by +59 bps last week.
-This may have been enough to decrease mortgage rates or fees.
+Mortgage rates are moving sideways today.
+The MBS market worsened by -66 bps last week.
+This was enough to increase mortgage rates or fees.
 The market experienced high volatility last week.

 This Week's Rate Forecast: NEUTRAL

 Three Things: These are the three areas that have the greatest ability to impact rates this week.
-1) Inflation, 2) The Fed, 3) Manufacturing.
+1) Jobs, 2) Inflation and 3) Grab Bag.

-This morning markets are under mild pressure as pull back from last week.
-Volatility has started low but will increase to moderate levels later in the week.
+This morning markets got a small boost on oil prices but are now back to sideways trading.
+Volatility has started at moderate levels but will increase later in the week.

 Bottom Line: